Mohammad-Nikmard/Castify/README.md

  - Viewmodel : a bridge between service and view (just like adapters)
  - View : User inteface of the application which happens to be aware of all the layers(just like infrastructure)

+## Dapandancies
+  - smooth_page_indicator
+  - provider
+  - get_it
+  - carousel_slider
+  - dots_indicator
+  - persian_tools

+  -
+## Project Setup
+To run the application do the following :

+ 1. Clone the repository or download it.
+ 2. Open the project in Android Studio / VScode.
+ 3. Build and run the app on an Android emulator or physical device by your choice.